shaw8wit/flutter-ui/README.md

 # flutter_ui

-A new Flutter project for implementing various responsive UI's in flutter for web, desktop and mobile.
+A Flutter project for implementing various responsive UI's in flutter for web, desktop and mobile.

 ## Getting started

 + Download or clone the repo.
-+ Run on mobile or web or chrome or linux.
++ Run on mobile or web or linux.
-+ All UI's will be availabe to be interacted with.

-### UI's
+## Available UI's

 + Article Preview Component.